asierferrero/FilmsRestApi/README.md

     Filma Class:
         The central class of the project representing movies, Filma is structured to encapsulate key attributes of films.
 Additional attributes, such as genre, release date, director, and more, may be incorporated for a more comprehensive representation.
-        Methods or validations within the Filma class ensure the integrity and consistency of movie data.

     Cast Class:
         The Cast class, nested within the Models package, is designed to capture details about cast members.
-This includes roles, birthdates, and other relevant information, contributing to a richer representation of movie-related entities.

 2. Repositories Package:

     FilmakRepository:
         The FilmakRepository, situated within the Repositories package, houses methods for database interactions related to movies.
 Advanced queries may be implemented for retrieving movies based on specific criteria, such as release year or genre.
-        The repository is equipped with error-handling mechanisms to manage potential database-related issues, providing meaningful error messages in case of failures.
+        The repository is equipped with error-handling mechanisms to manage potential issues, providing meaningful error messages in case of failures.

     CastRepository:
         If applicable, additional methods within the CastRepository manage cast members, including fetching all cast members for a particular movie or searching for actors by name.
 Validations are implemented to ensure data consistency.

 3. SpringConfiguration:

     SpringConfiguration, found outside the main packages, extends its functionalities to handle various configurations.
-This may include settings for security, database connection pooling, or other application-wide configurations to optimize performance.

 4. Controller Package: